wenewzhang/mixin_labs-python-bot/README.md

-# Python Bitcoin tutorial based on Mixin Network
+# Command line bitcoin wallet written in python script based on Mixin Network
 ![cover](https://github.com/wenewzhang/mixin_labs-python-bot/raw/master/Bitcoin_python.jpg)
 This a command line bitcoin/altcoin wallet written in python script based on Mixin Network.

 Full Mixin network resource [index](https://github.com/awesome-mixin-network/index_of_Mixin_Network_resource)

-# How to create bot in Mixin messenger and reply message to user
 ## Python 3 installation:
 This tool is written in Python 3.7.2 So you need to install Python 3.7.2 or above.